 Be Open to New Experiences

 In the old poem “Welcome To Holland” the author reminds us that in our journey as special needs parents we meet wonderful that we would never have met if our lives had not taken this turn.
 This is so true.
 I’ve met the most wonderful people from all walks of life in the special needs and chronic community over the years.
 I keep going because of them, even it’s only online.

 I’ve learned to find joy in the little things.
 Even when I’m bed bound, I’m so grateful for a comfortable place to sleep when so many in this world don’t have that.
-Little things like coffee and a bowl of oatmeal soothes my soul.
+Little things like coffee and a bowl of gut healthy soup helps to heal my soul.

 I’ve been reading Own Your Life: Living with Deep Intention, Bold Faith and Generous Love by Sally Clarkson and this passage really struck me: